14. Text Data

 data frame.

 There is a huge overlap between the numpy and pandas capabilities for string handling, with the latter being more powerful.
-Still, some readers will find the following useful.
+After all, numpy is a workhorse for numerical computing.
+Still, some readers might find what follows useful.

 As mentioned in our introduction to numpy vectors,